atubak400/Ubuntu_Lamp_Stack_Implementation/Documentation.md

 d.
 Installing php

 e.
+Enabling php on the website

+f.
 Creating a virtual host using Apache

 ---